 - Keeping clear detailed up to date written records of concerns about children and young people.
 This includes a chronology. - Ensuring all records are kept secure and in a locked location. - Ensuring records are passed on to the receiving school if a child or young person transfers.
-In line with current local authority guidance. - Ensuring all records are clear, factual and jargon free. - St Mary's C of E School uses myconcern to record all concerns and files for safeguarding.
-All staff have access to this at trusted user level enabling all staff to report a concern.
-These are then sent to the DSL and DDSLs to review and take appropriate action which is also recorded on myconcern. - For pre-school children who are not on myconcern, staff record concerns on 'green' form located in the staff room.
-These are then handed to DSL/DDSL for review and action.
-If a preschool child has a sibling in main school, then the concern should also be linked to this child's record as part of information sharing
+In line with current local authority guidance. - Ensuring all records are clear, factual and jargon free.

+Our school uses my concern to record any concerns we have.
+It is reviewed and monitored twice each half term.